Save Sync Guide

 - The current local save is backed up to

-.backup/within the platform's save directory - The RomM save is downloaded to your device
+- The RomM save is downloaded to your device

 - The current local save is backed up to